 The Ultimate Guide to Road Tripping With Your Dog

-Think ahead to make the road trip experience as easy as possible on your dog before you jump in the car.
+Are you thinking of taking a road trip with your dog?
+Follow the following useful tips and considerations to make the road trip experience as easy and stress-free as possible on your dog before you jump in the car!

 What to Pack for Your Pet on a Road Trip

 - Consider your pet's regular daily activities and how you can keep them as consistent as possible while traveling.
 Does your dog regularly sleep in a crate?
 Bringing it along will give her a familiar spot in a new place.

 - Toys, bones and favorite stuffed animals can be a comfort to your pet while traveling, as well as bedding that she already knows.

 - Remember to bring plenty of her regular food (though it's possible your pet may not eat as much due to travel stress), and favorite treats to reward good behavior.

 - A collar and leash are also a must for safely getting from here to there - which is half of the adventure.

 - If your pet is likely to scratch at the door of hotel rooms or the place where you'll be staying, bringing along your a Clawguard door shield is a great idea to remove the danger of your dog doing damage to doors and doorframes.
 Nobody likes a houseguest who scratches at the door and leaves permanent damage behind.